Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 It depends.
 Many lenders don’t accept property that’s not-standard, unique or listed.
 This is because they view these properties as less sellable and a higher risk.
 Of course, some lenders may be more open to financing an unusual property.

-They are available on many lenders’ websites and other financial hubs, but keep in mind that every lender uses its own calculations to work out how much you could borrow for a drawdown mortgage, so you wouldn’t get an accurate calculation.
+They are available on many lenders’ websites and other financial hubs, but keep in mind that every lender uses its own calculations to work out how much you could borrow for a drawdown mortgage, so they won’t give you a reliable or accurate calculation.

 Because these tools will only give you a rough idea of the deal you’d qualify for, it’s recommended that you speak to a whole-of-market broker instead.
 The advisors we work with will be able to provide you with more accurate figures, as well as source the best mortgage deals via their whole-of-market access.